Samsung Dryer Error Codes (Simple Guide)

 • Meaning: The dryer’s control system detects that the door is open or not securely latched, preventing the cycle from starting or continuing.

-• Possible Causes: The door is not fully closed, the door latch is not engaging correctly, the door switch is defective or loose, damaged door switch wiring harness.
+• Possible Causes: The door is not fully closed, the door latch is not engaging correctly, the door switch is defective, or the door switch wiring harness is damaged.

 • Solutions: